-In order to test the feasibility of the encoded navigation approach presented in this paper, we have run a series of simulations and experiments.
-In these, we analyze the overhead and performance impact from calculating hashes and utilizing the encoded navigation graph.
-In all cases, we make the assumption that the environment is known to the mission controller.
-We have devised two types of application scenarios in which we test the proposed framework.
+To test the feasibility of the encoded navigation approach presented in this paper, we conducted a series of simulations and real-robot experiments.
+In these, we analyzed the computational overhead as well as the performance impact of utilizing an encoded navigation graph.
+In all cases, we made the assumption that the environment is known to the mission controller.
+We devised two types of application scenarios in which we test the proposed framework.

-First, we consider an environment where only robots operate.
-In this case, we have simulated the interior of a building with empty rooms.
-For this scenario, we utilize a simulation environment, in which we encode geometric features in the navigation graph: doorways, corners and rooms.
-For the simulations, we consider a fully automated environment with no dynamic obstacles and known geometry.
-This can be applied, for instance, to logistic warehouses where only autonomous robots operate.
-It can also be applied to autonomous cleaning machines operating at night, or, in general, any scenario where the environment does not change significantly over time.
+First, we considered an environment where only robots are present.
+In this case, we simulated the interior of a building with empty rooms.
+For this environment, we encoded geometric features in the navigation graph such as doorways, corners and rooms.
+In our simulations, we considered an environment with no dynamic obstacles and a known geometry.
+This environment is comparable to modern logistic warehouses where only autonomous robots operate or to large industrial spaces where autonomous cleaning machines operate at night.
+This scenario represents well any environment that does not change significantly over time.
 In our simulations, the robot relies on a two-dimensional laser scanner for feature detection.

-Second, we consider a real office setting with a dynamically changing environment, people moving in it and a wide variety of objects populating the different rooms.
-The experiments are carried out relying on visual markers that can be placed in multiple fixed locations.
-For this application scenario, real experiments are carried out in an office environment with people and a variety of furniture across different rooms.
-Because of the large amount of desks, chairs and other equipment, detecting geometric features from the environment would render irreproducible hashes and multiple situations in which features can not be detected due to either objects or people blocking the field of view of sensors.
+Second, we considered a real office scenario with a dynamically changing environment, people moving in it, and a wide variety of objects populating the different rooms.
+The experiments were carried out using visual markers that can be placed in multiple fixed locations.
+For this second scenario, real experiments were carried out in a real office environment with people and a variety of furniture across multiple rooms.
+Because of the large amount of desks, chairs, and other equipment, detecting geometric features from the environment would create multiple situations in which features cannot be detected due to either objects or people blocking the field of view of the sensors.
 To tackle this issue, we have utilized QR codes as markers to encode the landmark positional information.